85pando/unikn-Title/README.md

 This title.tex creates a title page according to the requirements of the Universität Konstanz as stated on the [page of the Zentrales Prüfungsamt][1].
 This title page was created 2014, so if you find, that the format has changed, feel free to correct it and send a patch.

+The Matrikel-Nr was added to the universities version, as some departements/chairs want this.
+If you don't need this, just leave it empty.

 ## Usage

 1. Either clone the whole repository or download the ``title.tex`` and the ``unisignet.pdf``.